-2 "Existing water related activities" include surface water or hydrologically connected groundwater activities implemented on or before July 1, 1997.
+$^{^2}$ "Existing water related activities" include surface water or hydrologically connected groundwater activities implemented on or before July 1, 1997.
 "New water-related activities" include new surface water or hydrologically connected groundwater activities including both new projects and expansion of existing projects, both those subject to and not subject to section 7(a)(2) of the ESA, which may affect the quantity or timing of water reaching the associated habitats and which are implemented after July 1, 1997.

-3 The "target species" are the endangered whooping crane (Grus americana), the interior least tern (Sternula antillarum), the pallid sturgeon (Scaphirynchus albus), and the threatened northern Great Plains population of the piping plover (Charadrius melodus).
+3 The "target species" are the federally listed endangered whooping crane (Grus americana), the endangered pallid sturgeon (Scaphirynchus albus), the threatened northern Great Plains population of the piping plover (Charadrius melodus), and the interior least tern (Sternula antillarum) that was delisted February 12, 2021 but is still addressed as a target species under the PRRIP, but not tied to ESA compliance.
+4 Other listed species present in the central and lower Platte River include western prairie fringed orchid

-4 Other listed species present in the central and lower Platte River include western prairie fringed orchid (Platanthera praeclara), American burying beetle (Nicrophorus americanus) and Eskimo curlew (Numenius borealis).
+(Platanthera praeclara), American burying beetle (Nicrophorus americanus) and Eskimo curlew (Numenius borealis).

-II.
 Consultation History